-There have been 19 projects installed over the past 10 years, including 20 raised speed tables, more than 10 stop signs, two traffic signals (one later removed), raised islands, and on-street parking.
+There have been 19 projects installed over the past 10 years, including 20 raised speed tables, more than 10 stop signs, one traffic signal, one flashing beacon (later removed), raised islands, and on-street parking.
 During the past six months, 20 more stop signs were installed through a new councilor-initiated process, resulting in a total of 39 projects installed.
 Nearly all of the stops sign projects have been installed on local streets to discourage neighborhood cut-through traffic and reduce vehicle speeds.
-It is too early to know if the installation of these stop signs is having any effect on cut-through traffic and speeding.
+Since these devices were installed, one councilor reported the number of calls from citizens regarding cut-through traffic and speeding has been reduced.

 The speed platforms measure between 15 and 22 feet in length and in most cases extend across all but the last two feet on either side of the roadway.
 The sloping sections of the platform are striped yellow.
-Some platforms, such as those on Steven's Avenue, are designed as part of a raised crosswalk (see Longfellow crosswalk, right).
+Some platforms, such as those on Steven's Avenue, are designed as part of a raised crosswalk (see right).

-One traffic signal was installed at Baxter and Vannah as part of a Traffic Calming Study.
-Another 4-way flashing red stop signal was installed in addition to stop signs on Deering Avenue at Coyle Street through the petition process.
+One traffic signal was installed at Baxter and Vannah as part of a comprehensive Traffic Calming Study.

+A 4-way flashing beacon was installed in addition to stop signs on Deering Avenue at Coyle Street through the petition process.
 The same neighbors who petitioned to have this signal installed later petitioned to have the signal removed.
-The signal was subsequently removed in October 2005.
+The beacon was subsequently removed in October 2005.